psu13/mutable-hakyll/draft/measurement.md

 So here when we put a $S_x$ box right after the $S_z$ box we will get $x$ spin up and $x$ spin down half the time.
 If I had shown you all of the math, we'd know that this happens because the eigenvectors of $S_z$ can be written as a superposition of the $S_x$ eigenvectors with coefficients that make these probabilities 1/2.
+This happens to be true for the eigenvectors of all the spin operators, so you always get this even split if you measure from different axes in a sequential fashion.
 Some of the references at the end go into these details.

-Finally, we can do one more experiment where we put another $S_z$ box after the $S_x$ box above.
+We can push on this idea a bit more by adding yet another $S_z$ box on the end of the experiment above.
+When we do this we get a result that is somewhat surprising.

 <a href="../images/z-spin.pdf">
 <img src="../images/z-x-z-spin.pdf"></a>